mhorga/mhorga.github.io/_posts/2015-11-23-ibdesignable-and-ibinspectable.markdown

 ![alt text](https://github.com/Swiftor/IBDesignable-and-IBInspectable/raw/master/images/ib1.png "IB1")

-The imageview and the label are displayed now, but they're both empty!
+The imageview and label are displayed now, but they are both empty!
 Here comes the magic.
 Modify the class signature to include the __@IBDesignable__ attribute and add the following method:

 {% highlight swift %}
 @IBDesignable class CustomView : UIView {